vdhulst/idavie_docs/docs/source/installation_and_configuration.rst

    * - **gpuMemoryLimitMb**
      - Maximum size (in megabytes) of cubes uploaded to the GPU.
 Cubes

        larger than this limit will be downsampled before GPU upload.
-Stronger

-       GPUs can push this limit higher.
+       Stronger GPUs can push this limit higher.
 Default: ``384``.
    * - **maxRaymarchingSteps**
-     - Maximum number of raymarching steps to take when rendering the cube.
+     - Maximum number of raymarching steps to take when rendering the

-       A larger number of steps will improve cube appearance when large cubes
+       cube.
+A larger number of steps will improve cube appearance when

-       are used, at the expense of performance.
+       large cubes are used, at the expense of performance.
 Default: ``384``.
    * - **angleCoordFormat**
      - Format for angle coordinates.

        Options: ``Sexagesimal``, ``Decimal``.
 Default: ``Sexagesimal``.
    * - **velocityUnit**
      - Unit for velocity.
 Options: ``Km``, ``M``.
 Default: ``Km``.
    * - **defaultColorMap**
-     - Default color map to apply when loading a new cube.
-Options: Various
+     - Default colour map to apply when loading a new cube.

-       color maps located in the VR Color map window.
+       Options: Any of those on `this <https://matplotlib.org/2.2.4/gallery/color/colormap_reference.html>`_ list of matplotlib maps.

        Default: ``Inferno``.
    * - **defaultScalingType**
-     - Default scaling type to use when applying the color map to a cube.
+     - Default scaling type to use when applying the colour map to a cube.

        Options: ``Linear``, ``Log``, ``Sqrt``, ``Square``, ``Power``,